 You guessed it – a romantic date.
-By far the easiest thing to organize the work of cafes and restaurants.
-Because – it’s almost certain that you’ll fail, so you need to relax in time, and plan a few surprises up your sleeve, for those moments when it happens that a beloved woman can’t get exactly the weird little-known fancy cocktail she wants (the standard ones are probably all in the pub).
+By far, the easiest thing to organize the work of cafes and restaurants.
+Because – it’s almost sure that you’ll fail, you need to relax in time and plan a few surprises up your sleeve for those moments when it happens that a beloved woman can’t get precisely the weird little-known fancy cocktail she wants (the standard ones are probably all in the pub).
 In front of you is a proposal for knocking down – style 🙂

-The recipe is simple: you need one smaller bottle of currant liqueur (crème de cassis), or another berry, raspberry is a very good substitute (one bottle of liqueur goes for 10 to 30 people).
-Two bottles of chilled champagne or other sparkling wine, for 10 drinks, 4 bottles for 20 drinks, and 6 bottles for 30 drinks.
-If you can, put candied cherries in each glass.
+The recipe is simple: you need one smaller bottle of currant liqueur (crème de cassis) or another berry; raspberry is a very good substitute (one bottle of liqueur goes for 10 to 30 people).
+Two bottles of chilled champagne or other sparkling wine for 10 drinks, 4 bottles for 20 drinks, and 6 bottles for 30 drinks.
+Suppose you can put candied cherries in each glass.
 Cheers!

 This drink is one of the first mixed drinks in the world, dating from 1841.
 It was named after the mayor of the city of Dijon in France, Felix Cyrus, who introduced the custom of presenting business projects for large visiting delegations.
 After spreading the popularity of liqueurs from the region of Burgundy, the mayor accepted that the liqueur that is added to champagne be branded after him – Kir.
 In addition to the variant with currant liqueur, you can also try blueberry liqueur and even apricot liqueur.
 Enjoy!
 And no, don’t go for the fruit syrup mixed with champagne!